Early Years at Bolton Primary School

 Each child’s level of development is assessed against the early learning goals (above).
 Practitioners will indicate whether children are meeting expected levels of development:

 The Year 1 teacher is also the reception teacher, therefore has a full understanding of the reception end of profile assessments leading to a positive transition for children between reception into year 1.
-Teacher will have a clear understanding of each child’s stage of development and learning needs and assist with the planning of activities at the start of Year 1.
+The class teacher will have a clear understanding of each child’s stage of development and learning needs and assist with the planning of activities at the start of Year 1.

 Parents will have access to the Profile report together with a short commentary on each child’s skills and abilities in relation to the three key characteristics of effective learning.